People of Andalucia

 In 1936, after the February elections, the Andalucian campaign intensified in favour of the Autonomy Statute.
 Blas Infante was proclaimed President of the new Assembly and the following week in Cadiz, the Diputacion was celebrated with a meeting where all the villages of the province were represented.
 The Andalucian flag was subsequently raised at the Town Hall of Cadiz, Seville.

 But Blas Infante's ideals and achievements fell foul of the fascists under General Franco, and he was imprisoned during the Civil War.
-On the 2nd August 1936 he was arrested in his house in Cora del Rio by various members of the Filange in the early morning of the 11 August, along with two others, he was taken to the side of the Seville - Carmona road where he was shot dead.
+On the 2nd August 1936 he was arrested in his house in Coria del Rio by various members of the Filange in the early morning of the 11 August, along with two others, he was taken to the side of the Seville - Carmona road where he was shot dead.
 As he fell to the ground, he shouted out his famous last words: "Long live free Andalucia!"
-A monument at km4 of the marks the location, A commemorative service takes place here every year on Andalucian Day.
+A monument at Km 4 of the road marks the location, A commemorative service takes place here every year on Andalucian Day.
 (28 February)